 - All incidents are taken seriously.
-These will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'. - Banter and teasing should be acknowledged and recognised as bullying behaviour and may require proportionate intervention, they are not permitted at SSPS. - We aim to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse through education and reflective learning. - Peer-on-peer abuse may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to peer-on-peer abuse is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.
+These will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'. - Banter and teasing should be acknowledged and recognised as bullying behaviour and may require proportionate intervention, they are not permitted at SSPS. - We aim to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse through education and reflective learning. - Child-on-child abuse may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to Child-on-child abuse is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.